 Director: Dr. Alison J. Head

-Purpose: PIL is a 501(c)(3) educational nonprofit conducting an ongoing academic study about how early adults conceptualize and operationalize information tasks in the digital age.
+Purpose: PIL is a 501(c)(3) educational nonprofit institute that conducts ongoing, scholarly research about how young adults conceptualize and operationalize information tasks in the digital age.

 Contributing Supporters have included:

 News Consumption Study: We are conducting a large-scale national study on how young adults interact with news and gather information.
 Our research is being conducted in partnership with faculty at Northeastern University and Wellesley College.

 We are sending online surveys to 62,000 U.S. high school and college students to collect data about their news seeking habits.
 We are conducting a computational analysis of 7 million Twitter shares to learn how students use social media to interact with the news.

 Our study is sponsored by the John S. and James L. Knight Foundation, and a grant from the Association of College and Research Libraries (ACRL), the largest division of the American Library Association (ALA).

 Northeastern University Libraries and College of Arts, Media and Design (CAMD), and Harvard Graduate School of Education (HGSE) have also contributed support .

 >> Read a press release about the study.
 For more details about how the study works, read the News Study FAQ.